OverCry/Reader/README.md

 # Directory reader
 A web page intended to display images in natural order.
-This was originally made in mine to read long strip, webtoon-like content which do not display well.
+This was originally made in mine to read long strip, webtoon-like content which do not display well when they are not joined together.

 ## Goals
 1. The webpage displays the uploaded content in natural order.